arthurkehrwald/yu-and-mi/README.md

 # yu-and-mi
-An AR simulation game aboutcollaborating with an assembly robot
+An AR simulation game about collaborating with an assembly robot